MacKenzie-Childs' Historic Floating Home for Sale: $1.25m

 Operating commercial passenger vessel

-Either tethered to a dock, on dry land, or perched atop a building, Yankee's potential intrigues not only as a home, but a: private event space, tourist attraction, museum, cocktail lounge, coffeehouse, boutique, speakeasy, bed & breakfast, restaurant... in other words, the possibilities are endless for its unique collision of history and whimsy.
+Whether tethered to a dock, set on dry land, or perched atop a building, Yankee's potential to continue to bless the public in a creative way can go beyond just a dwelling, i.e. private event space, tourist attraction, museum, cocktail lounge, coffeehouse, boutique, speakeasy, boatel, bed & breakfast, restaurant... the possibilities are endless for her unique collision of history and whimsy.

 The MacKenzie-Childs have worked tirelessly since 2001 for Yankee's revivification.
-Their creative vision has not been to merely restore a nostalgic icon, frozen in the past, but to chart a course for today's world utilizing her gracious decks and mischievous chambers as a place to come to the table and work out challenges from near and far over a slice of Kentucky Transparent Pie.
+Their creative vision has not been to merely restore a nostalgic icon, frozen in the past, but to chart a course for today's world utilizing her gracious decks and mischievous chambers as a place to come to the table and work out challenges from low to high, over a slice of Kentucky Transparent Pie.

 Enjoy a good scroll and we'll see you at the bottom...